- Wisconsin Statutes § 36.115

 University Staff are members of the university workforce that contribute in a broad array of positions in support of the university’s mission and are not exempt (e.g. hourly1) from the overtime provisions of the Fair Labor Standards Act (FLSA).

-University Staff Council Grievance Committee is a Standing Committee of the University Staff Council, consisting of one representative from each employee group represented on the University Staff Council.
+University Staff Grievance Committee is a Standing Committee of the University Staff Committee, consisting of one representative from each employee group represented on the University Staff Committee.
 Three additional members shall carry “replacement status” for hearing grievances in the event of an absence or conflict of interest of one of the standing committee members.
-Service on the University Staff Council Grievance Committee will be conducted without loss of pay and Committee members will be released from their regular duties to participate.
+Service on the University Staff Grievance Committee will be conducted without loss of pay and Committee members will be released from their regular duties to participate.

 1 All FLSA exempt employees holding positions in the State of Wisconsin classified service as of June 30, 2015 are given the choice to remain in the University Staff for as long as they retain their existing positions, or to be voluntarily reassigned to a position that UWM has designated as either an Academic Staff or Limited Appointment position – see UW System Administrative Policy SYS 1287